 Learn what a bounce rate is, and how to improve it.

-There are a number of factors that contribute to your bounce rate.
-For example, visitors might leave your site from the entrance page if there are site design or usability issues.
-Alternatively, visitors might also leave the site after viewing a single page if they've found the information that they need on that one page, and had no need or interest in visiting other pages.
+There are a number of factors that contribute to a high bounce rate.
+For example, users might leave your site from the entrance page if there are site design or usability issues.
+Alternatively, users might also leave the site after viewing a single page if they've found the information they need on that one page, and had no need or interest in going to other pages.

 Reasons for a high bounce rate